xfbs/tmux-rs/README.md

 - Seems a common source of bugs is stubbing something and intending to come back to it later, but not.
 Avoid this.
 - SEGFAULTS, crashes, panics are much easier to debug then infinite loops and other types of bugs because you get a stack trace

+## Debugging Tips
+- reduce problem to single function. set a breakpoint on that function. walk through it in old and new version and notice differences
+- if crashing on user action, start, get pid of second process; attach gdb on second process without follow child mode; continue; trigger action, hopefully gdb will be at the point where the crash occurred

+# C Stuff

+- integer promotion rules
+- rust literal value inference
+- prototypes
+- variadics

 # Progress

 Current status: